anabento/Bp_datasets/README.md

 MN – 260 isolates – 360 variable sites
 NY – 165 isolates – 313 variable sites
 OR – 201 isolates – 254 variable sites

+For each state dataset separately: (1) download alignments *.0[1234].aln.gz, (2) gunzip, (3) concatenate.
+Each ‘slice’ is an intact fasta alignment, so the order you recombine them doesn’t matter.

+Also included are the variable-site only alignments and corresponding newick trees for context.
+SNPs were called as described in the msystems paper (in brief, read mapping to C734 via snippy v4 and the aligned ‘genomes’ are simply imputed from the reference)